softwaremill/ox/doc/utils/rate-limiter.md

 ## Configuration

-The configuration of a `RateLimiter` depends flag whether to consider execution time and on an underlying algorithm that controls whether an operation can be executed or not.
+The configuration of a `RateLimiter` depends on mode whether to consider execution time and on an underlying algorithm that controls whether an operation can be executed or not.
 The following algorithms are available:
 - `RateLimiterAlgorithm.FixedWindow(rate: Int, dur: FiniteDuration)` - where `rate` is the maximum number of operations to be executed in fixed windows of `dur` duration.
 - `RateLimiterAlgorithm.SlidingWindow(rate: Int, dur: FiniteDuration)` - where `rate` is the maximum number of operations to be executed in any window of time of duration `dur`.
 - `RateLimiterAlgorithm.Bucket(maximum: Int, dur: FiniteDuration)` - where `maximum` is the maximum capacity of tokens available in the token bucket algorithm and one token is added each `dur`.
 It can represent both the leaky bucket algorithm or the token bucket algorithm.